Oneworld Publications: History

 On the translated fiction front, The Meursault Investigation — a multi-award winner in France — was longlisted for the FT Emerging Voices Award and was also shortlisted for the Oxford-Weidenfeld Translation Prize (translated by John Cullen), along with Laurus by Eugene Vodolazkin (translated by Lisa Hayden).
-Laurus also won the Read Russia Translation Prize in 2016.
-Umami by Laia Jufresa (translated by Sophie Hughes) was shortlisted for the Best Translated Book Award in the US, and Masha Regina by Vadim Leventhal (translated by Lisa Hayden) was shortlisted for the Oxford-Weidenfeld Translation Prize.
-In 2017, Fever Dream by Samanta Schweblin (translated by Megan McDowell) was shortlisted for the Man Booker International Prize, as was Frankenstein in Baghdad by Ahmed Saadawi in 2018 (translated by Jonathan Wright & winner of the International Prize for Arabic Fiction), which went on to win the Golden Tentatacle Kitschies Award for the year’s most progressive, intelligent and entertaining works that contain elements of the speculative or fantastic, while Lisa Hayden's translation of Zuleikha by Guzel Yakhina was longlisted for the Warwick Prize for Women in Translation in 2019.
+Laurus also won the Read Russia Prize for translation in 2016.
+Umami by Laia Jufresa (translated by Sophie Hughes) was shortlisted for the Best Translated Book Award in the US, and Masha Regina by Vadim Levental (translated by Lisa Hayden) was shortlisted for the Oxford-Weidenfeld Translation Prize.
+In 2017, Fever Dream by Samanta Schweblin (translated by Megan McDowell) was shortlisted for the Man Booker International Prize, as was Frankenstein in Baghdad by Ahmed Saadawi in 2018 (translated by Jonathan Wright and winner of the International Prize for Arabic Fiction), which went on to win the Golden Tentacle best debut novel award at the Kitschies given to the year's most progressive, intelligent and entertaining works that contain elements of the speculative or fantastic, while Lisa Hayden's translation of Zuleikha by Guzel Yakhina was longlisted for the Warwick Prize for Women in Translation in 2019.

 On the non-fiction side, Oneworld titles have received numerous prestigious prizes and nominations.
-In 2013 The Particle at the End of the Universe by Sean Carroll won the prestigious Royal Society Winton Prize, for which Mary Roach's Gulp was also shortlisted the following year; Greg Grandin's The Empire of Necessity was shortlisted for the Samuel Johnson Prize, while Serhii Plokhy's The Last Empire won the Pushkin House Russian Book Prize for 2015, and the same year saw a double shortlisting for the FT/McKinsey Business Book of the Year for The Rise of the Robots by Martin Ford and Unfinished Business by Anne-Marie Slaughter - and the prize was won by The Rise of the Robots.
-In 2018 The Billionaire Raj by James Crabtree was shortlisted for the same award, and Black Tudors by Miranda Kaufmann was shortlisted for the Wolfson History Prize in 2018.
+In 2013, The Particle at the End of the Universe by Sean Carroll won the Royal Society Winton Prize, for which Mary Roach's Gulp was also shortlisted the following year; Greg Grandin's The Empire of Necessity was shortlisted for the Samuel Johnson Prize, while Serhii Plokhy's The Last Empire won the Pushkin House Russian Book Prize for 2015, and the same year saw a double shortlisting for the FT/McKinsey Business Book of the Year for The Rise of the Robots by Martin Ford and Unfinished Business by Anne-Marie Slaughter – and the prize was won by The Rise of the Robots.
+In 2018, The Billionaire Raj by James Crabtree was shortlisted for the same award, and Black Tudors by Miranda Kaufmann was shortlisted for the Wolfson History Prize in 2018.
+In 2022 Oneworld published White Torture a non-fiction book by Narges Mohammadi who was named the recipient of the Nobel Peace Prize in 2023.
+In 2023, Show Me the Bodies by Peter Apps won the Orwell Prize for Political Writing.

+The co-founders are followers of the Baháʼí Faith.
+Regarding the relationship between their work and religious perspective, they have stated:

 Originally set up in Oxford, Oneworld bought its first permanent office in Bloomsbury, London, in 2012.

-Oneworld now publishes around 100 titles a year, which are distributed worldwide by Random House (GBS) in the UK, by Simon & Schuster in the United States, by Bloomsbury Publishing in Australia, by Faber in Europe and the Middle East, by HarperCollins in India, by Jonathan Ball in South Africa, and by a variety of regional distributors in Latin America and other territories.
+As of 2024, Oneworld publishes more than 100 titles a year, which are distributed worldwide by Macmillan Publishers (MDL) in the UK, by Simon & Schuster in the United States, by Bloomsbury Publishing in Australia, by Faber in Europe and the Middle East, by HarperCollins in India, by Jonathan Ball in South Africa, and by a variety of regional distributors in Latin America and other territories.